farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 - They are aggregate roots even though they don't have related data - they represent distinct business concepts
 - They can be queried and displayed, and the core business logic revolves around Patients, Records, Encounters, and Practitioners

-**Repository consideration**: Since practitioner aggregates (`Doctor`, `HealthcareEntity`, etc.) are aggregate roots, they can be accessed through the repository pattern.
+**Repository consideration**: Since practitioner aggregates (`Doctor`, `HealthcareStaff`, etc.) are aggregate roots, they can be accessed through the repository pattern.
 However, for read operations, query service interfaces (e.g., `IUserQueryService`) are used for optimized queries.
 Practitioner data can also be included in specifications that query aggregates (e.g., a specification that loads Encounters with their associated Practitioner information).

 ### 2.2 Domain Services